-Thomas P. Stan became one of our directors on July 14, 2016.
-He has served as a board member on a number of public and private Corporations and is currently the President and CEO of Corval Energy Ltd., a Calgary, Alberta based oil company focused on exploration and production in Manitoba and Saskatchewan.
+Thomas P. Stan has served as a board member on a number of public and private Corporations and is currently the President and CEO of Corval Energy Ltd., a Calgary, Alberta based oil company focused on exploration and production in Manitoba and Saskatchewan.
 Previously, Mr. Stan has held positions as Managing Director of Investment Banking at Desjardins Capital Markets and Blackmont Capital Markets, President and CEO of Phoenix Energy Ltd. and Sound Energy Trust, and Chairman and CEO of Total Energy Services Ltd. Mr. Stan began his career at Suncor and spent 16 years at Hess Corporation as Vice President Corporate Planning.
 After Petro Canada acquired Hess Canada he became Vice President of Corporate Development of Petro Canada.
 Mr. Stan received his Bachelor of Commerce degree in Finance and Economics from the University of Saskatchewan.

-Jay W. Thornton is a partner with Novo Investment Group, an investment firm specializing in the oil and gas industries.
-Mr. Thornton became one of our Directors on June 7, 2012.
-Mr. Thornton has over 30 years of oil and gas experience.
+Jay W. Thornton became one of our Directors on June 7, 2012.
+Mr. Thornton has over 30 years of oil and gas experience, most recently as a partner with Novo Investment Group, an investment firm specializing in the oil and gas industries.
 He spent the first part of his career in various management positions with Shell Canada Inc. Mr. Thornton joined Suncor Energy, Canada's largest integrated energy company, where he spent 12 years in various operating and corporate executive positions, including four years in Fort McMurray at Suncor's oil sands mining operations.
 His most recent position with Suncor was Executive Vice President of Supply, Trading and Development.
-Mr. Thornton has held previous board positions with both the Canadian Association of Petroleum Producers ("CAPP") and the Canadian Petroleum Products Institute ("CPPI") and PennWest Petroleum Ltd, a public traded Canadian oil and gas company.
+Mr. Thornton has held previous board positions with the Canadian Association of Petroleum Producers, the Canadian Petroleum Products Institute, and currently sits on the board of Obsidian Energy Ltd., a publicly traded Canadian oil and gas company.
 Mr. Thornton is a graduate of McMaster University with an Honours degree in Economics.
 He is also a graduate of the Canadian Institute of Corporate Directors.